 4. Sports activities and events

-4.1 The Cirque du Fer-à-Cheval Trail
+4.1 The Trail of the Cirque du Fer-à-Cheval

 4.2 Other outdoor activities

-The site and its surroundings also lend themselves to:
+The site, and its surroundings, also lend themselves to:

-- Canyoning in the Giffre gorges
+- Canyoning in the Gorges du Giffre

 - Ski touring in winter